marcusguttenplan/creative-tech-toolkit/physical-computing/Useful-Circuits/Voltage Regulators/Good Technique/Readme.md

 Use these when the input voltage is higher than the required voltage.

 Linear regulators are cheap, simple, and responsive. their only disadvantage is that they are inefficient.
-This can cause them to get hot, so adequate heatsinking is a good idea in most applications.
+This can cause them to get hot, so adequate heatsinking is a good idea in any high-load applications.

  Some linear voltage regulators have a set output voltage, others have a variable output voltage that can be controlled via a variable resistor.